reinout/.emacs.d/README.md

-# .emacs.d: Emacs configuration
+# `.emacs.d`: Emacs configuration

-In december 2023, I started anew with my emacs configuration.
+In December 2023, I started anew with my emacs configuration.
 I'm using emacs since around 1996, I think.
 So over the years I've accumulated quite some cruft, making a fresh start a bit of a necessity.
 And I wanted to modernize my way of working a bit by